You are currently browsing the category archive for the ‘vital needs’ category.

 What is done to children they will do to society.” ~Dr Karl Menninger

 I ran across the book, SummerhillA Radical Approach to Child Rearing by A.S.
-Neil about a year or two ago as cited in Norm Lee’s site http://www.nopunish.net/pwp-ch2.htm.
+Neill in 2010 as it was cited in Norm Lee’s site http://www.nopunish.net/pwp-ch2.htm.
 He writes “Neill taught me how extraordinary the possibilities when we really respect children, and place our trust in them and the democratic process.”
 I have not read the whole book, yet it speaks my language on many levels and greatly aligned with my research and experience.
 It feels validating that someone has had success using a loved-based and diplomatic approach.
 I also just read in Becoming Attached that John Bowlby (father of attachment theory) was a fan of Summerhill and progressive education.

 I aspire to create safe-heaven like Summerhill on the island I now live and my sweet home Chicago.
 I will create a place where all children are accepted and will get their vital needs met.
 They will get unconditional love and respect they deserve.
 Where they will be safe to express and process all their thoughts and feelings.
 Where there is no boss because they are free to be their own boss and given tools and opportunities to regulate themselves.
 We will create a homestead to nourish ourselves from food to knowledge.
 Emotional intelligence, mindfulness and inspired, hands-on learning are the experience.